 Plant Breeders without Borders, with help from Bayer, shares knowledge and plant breeding skills in developing countries via experienced plant breeders, agricultural students, and partners.
 They also empower smallholder farmers by encouraging the cultivation of underutilized crops with highly nutritional components and greater resilience to the effects of climate change.

 Plant Breeders Without Borders also works in Ethiopia with the International Livestock Research Institute to train farmers and research staff to breed their own varieties of temperate forages.
 Temperate forages are an underutilized crop in Ethiopia, so farmers struggle to get seed to grow them.
-This training also encourages farmers to start their own businesses of producing forage seeds and hopefully develop their own varieties in the future.
+This training also encourages farmers to start their own businesses in producing forage seeds and hopefully develop their own varieties in the future.